AndyEveritt/DuetScreen-MACH26/README.md

 ## Getting started

 ### Flashing a new Duet3D screen
-1. Download the latest sdcard image from the release page.
+1. Download the latest `sdcard.img` from the release page.
 2. Flash a microSD card with the image
     - use [balenaEtcher](https://www.balena.io/etcher/) on Windows
     - use `dd` on Linux
         - ```bash
-            sudo dd if=duet-screen-*.img of=/dev/sdX bs=4M
+            sudo dd if=sdcard.img of=/dev/sdX bs=4M
             ```
 3. Insert the microSD card into the Duet3D screen and power it on.